1Mr-Newton/api-rate-limits-golang/README.md

 - Any forwarded IPs (if behind a proxy)
 - Your hostname
 - The rate limit key used for your requests
+- Your User-Agent (browser or application making the request)

 ### User Endpoint (User-specific Rate Limit)